satwikkansal/ibm_iot_example/blog/draft.md

 {'x_acc': -0.01315280981361866, 'y_acc': 0.034984588623046875, 'z_acc': -0.01422119140625, 'x_gravity': 0.0, 'y_gravity': 0.0, 'z_gravity': 0.0, 'x_rotation': 0.0, 'y_rotation': 0.0, 'z_rotation': 0.0, 'x_orientation': 0.0, 'y_orientation': 0.0, 'z_orientation': 0.0, 'deprecated_1': 0.0, 'deprecated_2': 0.0, 'ambient_light': 56.0, 'proximity': 100.0, 'keyboard_button_pressed': 0.0} ('172.20.10.4', 42048)
  ```

 Note: Make sure to connect the smartphone and the gateway device to the same network for this to work.
-For better security, you can add provisions like SSL, Firewall, and static IP whitelisting.
+For better security, you can add provisions like SSL, Firewall, and IP whitelisting.

 ![image-20200305164228934](images/image-20200305164228934.png)